 Courses Title Тур Hrs/wk CP Biological and Biochemical Fundam Fundamental Biological and Bioche Lecture Practical Course 2 3 2 = liochemical Practical Course (L2902) Lecture 1 1 Prof. Johannes Gescher Admission Requirements None · · · · · · · · · · · · · · · · · · · The module is divided into two parts.
 In the winter semester, a lecture with 2 semest er hours per week is offered.
 No previou Knowledge knowledge is required for this lecture.
 In the following into an internship and an introductory lecture.
 For th nese two parts of the module, attend lance of the lecture in the winter semeste is strongly recommended.
 Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence After taking part successfully, students have reached the following learning results • The module aims to teach you the basic principle se of hiological systems and hiocat alvete You will learn how organisms ar Knowiedge constructed and what basic characteristics can be about the ways in which biological systems can prod addition, you will learn how enzymes are construc cted and, using some classes of e nzymes as examples , you will learn ho enzymes exert their effect.
-At the end of the module - you will be able to describe basic principles of living g systems and explain the metabolis m of organisms by ap plying them. - you will be able to assign organisms to the three ki ngdoms of life based on some basic characteristics - you will be able to describe the tasks of enzymes g enerically on the basis of some exam nple reactions - you will be able to deduce from the basic characteristics of organisms and enzymes which biotechnological applications a possible with these systems. - you can understand and use the technical vocabulary of biological systems and processes - you will be able to perform simple bioinformatic op erations to assign DNA sequences to a function - you can confidently apply the basic principles of us ing primary literature Skills The students master the basic techniques of sterile work and molecular diagnostics.
-They can independently prepare media an maintain microorganisms in culture.
-In addition, they can isolate and characterize organisms from enrichment cultures an environmental samples.
-Personal Competence Social Competence The students are able, - to gather knowledge in groups of about 2 to 10 students - to introduce their own knowledge and to argue the ir view in discussions in teams - to divide a complex task into subtasks, solve these and to present the combined results 5 Autonomy Students are able to independently structure their i process basic information on microorganisms via a li Furthermore, they ar e able to collect an Workload in Hours Independent Study Time 96, Study Time in Lecture 8 34 Credit points Course achievement escription Yes None Presentation Z usammenstellung der Ergebnisse de es Praktikums Examination Written exam Examination duration and 90 min scale Assignment for the General Engineering Science (German program, 7 se mester): Specialisation Chemical an d Rinengineering: Cor nnulsory Following Curricula a Broenigineering.
+At the end of the module - you will be able to describe basic principles of living systems and explain the metabolism of organisms by applying them. - you will be able to assign organisms to the three kingdoms of life based on some basic characteristics - you will be able to describe the tasks of enzymes g enerically on the basis of some exam nple reactions - you will be able to deduce from the basic character possible with these systems. cteristics of organisms and enzyme s which biotechnolog ical applications ar - you can understand and use the technical vocabulary of biological systems and processes - you will be able to perform simple bioinformatic op erations to assign DNA sequences to a function - you can confidently apply the basic principles of us ing primary literature Skills The students master the basic techniques of sterile maintain microorganisms in culture.
+In addition, t environmental samples.
+Personal Competence Social Competence The students are able, - to gather knowledge in groups of about 2 to 10 stu dents - to introduce their own knowledge and to argue the ir view in discussions in teams - to divide a complex task into subtasks, solve these and to present the combined results Autonomy y Students are able to independently structure their internship days and prioritize tasks.
+Furthermore, they are able to collect a process basic information on microorganisms via a literature search. e able to collect an Workload in Hours Independent Study Time 96, Study Time in Lecture 8 34 Credit points Course achievement escription Yes None Presentation Z usammenstellung der Ergebnisse de es Praktikums Examination Written exam Examination duration and 90 min scale Assignment for the General Engineering Science (German program, 7 se mester): Specialisation Chemical an d Rinengineering: Cor nnulsory Following Curricula a Broenigineering.
 Col правону . seg carricula Engineering Science: Specialisation Chemical and Bio Green Technologies: Energy, Water, Climate: Special mpulsory Orientation Studies: Core Qualification: Elective Com Technomathematics: Specialisation III.
 Engineering S Science: Elective Compulsory